Wilisimple4u/DiscordBotDocker/README.md

 ### Docker stuff

-To make it easier on myself and other people that struggle with the terminal like me I have added bashfiles that can run the docker commends for you.
+To make it easier on myself and other people that struggle with the terminal like me I have added bashfiles that can run the docker commends for you into python.

 #